By Jungle Disk Team

 Feb 9, 2017

+According to Gemalto’s recent Breach Level Index (1), an average of 10.4 million records are exposed or swiped every day.
 Every business needs to backup their data.
 Many businesses shrug off the thought of a hard drive failure or ransomware attack until it happens to them.
 Then it hurts a lot.
 Worst case scenario, it could mean the end of your business.
 It could mean losing your precious family photos or years of financial records.

 We have a saying in the backup business - more is more.
 Redundancy wins.
 Ideally, you’d have as many copies of your data as possible.
 For example, you’d have a copy of your data on your machine’s local hard drive, a physical hard drive backup of your data and a secure, off-site cloud backup.
 Disasters come in many shapes and sizes and you want your business to be as protected as possible in case of theft, fire, malware/ransomware or any other possible threat to the safety of your mission critical data.